aranne/File-Storage-and-Search/README.md

 Hint.
 To process nodes left-to-right level-by-level, do not use recursion.
 Instead, create a queue containing the root node's offset.
 Remove the offset at the front of the queue (initially the root's offset) and read the corresponding node from disk.
 Append the node's non-empty subtree offsets to the end of the queue, then print the node's key values.
 Continue until the queue is empty.
 ###### End
 This command ends the program by writing the root node's offset to the front of index.bin, then closing the index file.
-## Programming Environment
-All programs must be written in C, and compiled to run on the remote.eos.ncsu.edu Linux server.
-Any ssh client can be used to access your Unity account and AFS storage space on this machine.

-Your assignment will be run automatically, and the output it produces will be compared to known, correct output using diff.
-Because of this, your output must conform to the print command's description.
-If it doesn't, diff will report your output as incorrect, and it will be marked accordingly.